mdn/content/files/en-us/learn/css/howto/css_faq/index.md

 ## How do I derive one style from another?

 CSS does not exactly allow one style to be defined in terms of another.
-(See [Eric Meyer's note about the Working Group's stance](http://archivist.incutio.com/viewlist/css-discuss/2685)).
 However, assigning multiple classes to a single element can provide the same effect, and [CSS Variables](/en-US/docs/Web/CSS/Using_CSS_custom_properties) now provide a way to define style information in one place that can be reused in multiple places.

 ## How do I assign multiple classes to an element?